srnvl/Embedded_SWE_Prep/README.md

 I am not the creator of this list.
 Credits to the original creator(s):

+I am also linking the problems from Grind75(https://www.techinterviewhandbook.org/grind75?order=difficulty&grouping=topics&hours=40&weeks=3&difficulty=Easy&difficulty=Medium).
+Note: The filter of the website is set to Easy and Medium problems (143 problems in all from this website itself).
+Some problems from Grind 75 overlap with the ones that have been listed below.
+I have marked them as G75.

 Linked list
 -----------------
 1. Determine if there is a cycle or not